Doing a pre-purchase check on a used car could mean the difference between carefree motoring and spending a lot of time and money at the repair shop.

 Belts and Hoses: Feel the hoses around the radiator, air conditioner and other components to find out if there are any cracks or holes.
 Check the drive belts as well to see if there is any fraying.

-Radiator: Find the plastic reservoir connected by a rubber hose to the radiator and check to see if color is either green or orange.
+Radiator: Find the plastic reservoir connected by a rubber hose to the radiator and check to see if the anti-freeze color is either green or orange.
 A milky or rusty color will give an indication of a problem with the radiator.
 Also look at the radiator itself.
 Any green or orange stain on the radiator may indicate a leak.

 Fluids: There are four key fluids you want to check: oil, transmission, power steering, and brake.
 To find out where to check the fluids, open up the owner’s manual.